 Partner FS Data & Technology, PwC Netherlands

-Ad is responsible for Data and Technology in the Financial Services sector.
-With a background in IT audit, he has spent the past 20 years working as an external advisor and executive, focusing on end-to-end technology transformation within financial services and beyond.
-He has a particular focus on improving IT delivery and platform development.
+Ad is partner at PwC Netherlands and responsible for data and technology in the financial sector.
+Drawing on a background in IT audit, he has spent the past twenty years as an external advisor and executive, leading end-to-end technology transformations across the financial sector and beyond, with a particular focus on improving IT delivery and platform development.

 Partner Cybersecurity, PwC Netherlands